swanlss/LongRead_2021/Longread_Workshop_TutorialPage.md

 seqtk seq -A 18S_og_reads_trimm.fastq > `ls 18S_og_reads_trimm.fastq | sed 's/\.fastq/\.fasta/'`
 ```

-Classify the sequences with *MOTHUR*, this should take ~ 5-10 minutes.
+Classify the sequences with **MOTHUR** using the default *wang* method (Wang et.al., 2007).
+This should take ~ 5-10 minutes.
+The cutoff value indicates that only classified sequences with bootstrap values >= 80% will be returned.

 ```
 # 16S